yhomarys-qa/qa-portfolio/02-Test-Cases/Product-Catalog/TC-002_Validate_Product_Catalog_Access_After_Login.md

 ## ✅ Expected Result

-The system should successfully display the product catalog page after login
+The system should automatically redirect the user to the product catalog page after login and display the available products